The votes have been cast. Now comes the race to finish counting -- and the potential legal fights – KION546

 Election workers are tabulating ballots in key states that will determine the balance of power in Congress as well as more than three dozen statehouses.
 Because of differing laws, some states have tallied nearly all their ballots — while others may not finish for several days.

+Both states feature competitive Senate and gubernatorial races — and have been a hub of conspiracy theories since the 2020 election.

+Kari Lake, the Republican candidate for Arizona governor, has already cast doubt on the 2022 vote, raising concerns about “incompetency” in election administration as she claimed in a Tuesday night speech that the “system we have right now does not work.”
+Her opponent, Secretary of State Katie Hobbs — the state’s chief elections official — called for patience as she decried efforts by Lake and her allies to sow “doubt and confusion throughout this campaign.”

-In Maricopa County, Arizona’s most populous county, some counting was delayed due to ballots that could not be successfully read at polling places Tuesday.
+Some counting in Maricopa County, Arizona’s most populous, was delayed due to ballots that could not be successfully read at polling places Tuesday.
 Those ballots were deposited in secure boxes and will be read starting Wednesday morning, said Bill Gates, chair of the county board of supervisors.
 The county had tabulation issues that arose from a printer problem at about 60 vote centers, though Gates said no voters were turned away from the polls for that reason.

 But that didn’t stop Trump and his allies from baselessly claiming the issue was a sign of voter fraud, while the former president falsely alleged on his social media account that the Arizona election was being stolen “with bad Machines and DELAY.”